RustaceansKenya/driver-development-book/README.md

 ## Notes to the contributors

-To intrested contributors, you can go through this very short tiny microscopic brief informative [book][onboarding-book].
+To intrested contributors, you can go through this very short tiny microscopic brief informative [book][contribution-book].
 The book takes you through the project structure and explains how tasks get suggested & assigned.
-It also helps you troubleshoot any stalled pull-requests by explaining the pull-request checks.
+It also helps you troubleshoot any stalled pull-requests by explaining the pull-request requirement-checks.

-It is the ["onboarding book"][onboarding-book]
+It is the ["contribution book"][contribution-book]

 <!-- hard-link -->